-Great Bend Chamber of Commerce celebrates Kansas CPR Training joining the Chamber with a Ribbon Cutting
+Great Bend Chamber of Commerce celebrates First Congregational United Christ of Christ’s 150th Anniversary with a Ribbon Cutting

 Great Bend, KS – The Great Bend Chamber of Commerce staff, ambassadors, and community joined the First Congregational United Church of Christ staff and congregation for a coffee and ribbon cutting to celebrate the church’s 150th Anniversary in Great Bend.